lukedev45/qamp-2025/README.md

 This is the official repository for the QAMP 2025 cohort (October 2025 - January 2026) where projects and checkpoints are documented throughout the program.

+_The administrators of this repo are Radha Pyari Sandhir (quantum-kittens) and Astri Cornish (Astri-Cornish)._

 ## What is QAMP?

 Qiskit Advocate Mentorship Program (QAMP) is a program focused on bring new contributors into Qiskit open source software development where Qiskit advocates work on a 3-month projects under the guidance of mentors.
 It is an initiative designed to support growth and collaboration within our vibrant community.